Crusty Nose Be Gone! Insight and Tips About Dogs' Dry, Crusty Noses

 - Dirty Dog Dishes: It seems like a small thing, but dirty food and water dishes can actually cause dry nose.
 In fact, bowls made out of plastic are one of the number one causes of dry nose in dogs.
 By some estimates, 50% of dogs are allergic to plastic dog dishes.
 Switch out plastic bowls for ceramic or steel bowls and see if that does the trick.

-- Dehydration: If your dog is thirsty, its stands to reason that its nose will get dry but sometimes it will get wet in the same way humans sweat when we get overheated.
+- Dehydration: If your dog is thirsty, it stands to reason that it's nose will get dry but sometimes it will get wet in the same way humans sweat when we get overheated.
 If your dog’s nose gets dry and has been outside in the heat all day, it could be dehydration; fix them a nice big clean bowl of water.
 If it continues to get dry, your dog is not getting enough water every day.

 When there is a bigger problem, there will likely be mucus along with dry crusty nose.
 If your dog starts getting nosebleeds regularly, or begins breathing laboriously, it could point to the possibility of polyps or worse, tumors in your dog’s nasal passage.
 Big problems like these often accompany a loss of appetite and lethargy.